OakLabsInc/example-node-mysql/README.md

 ## Importing containers into remote Docker install

-On your target docker imstall with Docker running , you can perform this command to install the containers into a new docker install.
+On your target docker install with Docker running , you can perform this command to install the containers into a new docker install.

 ``` bash
 gunzip -c example-node-mysql.tar.gz | docker load